wowsims/tbc/README.md

 Welcome to the WoW TBC Classic simulator!
+If you have questions or are thinking about contributing, [join our discord](https://discord.gg/jJMPr9JWwx "https://discord.gg/jJMPr9JWwx") to chat!

 The primary goal of this project is to provide a framework that makes it easy to build a DPS sim for any class/spec, with a polished UI and accurate results.
 Each community will have ownership / responsibility over their portion of the sim, to ensure accuracy and that their community is represented.
 When enough classes/specs are implemented, we also hope to build a "raid sim".